 Pro tip: Ensure that your presentation matches what your audience wants to read.
 Not every client proposal will be identical.
 Make changes based on the prospective client, the industry, and their needs.

-2. Know Your Prospect’s Problem
+2. Know Your Buyer’s Problem

 As you’re developing this section address these questions: